 So what do we do with audio terms now?

 When we write audio reviews, we tend to avoid most non-ITU terms as much as possible.
 Often, it’s better to indicate what frequencies sound louder than others.
-Saying “the bass is about twice as loud as the mids” is much more neutral and explanatory than trying to find a metaphorical descriptor.
+Saying, “the bass is about twice as loud as the mids,” is much more concrete and explanatory than trying to find a metaphorical descriptor.

 However, we cannot vouch for the style guide of every publication out there.
 Still, we hope this guide helped you, at least when reading other audio reviews.